ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 1. Zoom in on the concept map by using the middle mouse button to scroll.
 Select a concept of interest or use the drop down list at the top right to select a specific concept.

-2. Once selected, the graph changes to show the selected concept as a green star.
-Concepts directly related (first degree) to the selected concept are shown with yellow triangles and concepts loosely related (second degree) to the selected concept are shown with blue circles  The first-degree connections become related results and the second-degree connections become contextual results.  * See additional info box below for a more in-depth explanation.
+2. Once selected, the graph changes to show the selected concept as a :conceptgreen:`green star`.
+Concepts directly related (first degree) to the selected concept are shown with :conceptyellow:`yellow triangles` and concepts loosely related (second degree) to the selected concept are shown with :conceptblue:`blue circles`  The first-degree connections become related results and the second-degree connections become contextual results.  * See additional info box below for a more in-depth explanation.

 3. Selecting another concept resets the graph and focuses the graph on the newly selected concept.